Project summary

 By reducing conflict and promoting sustainable livelihoods, the project aims to secure a future for snow leopards and the communities of Zanskar.

-Snow leopard-proof corrals
+Snow leopard-proof corral construction

 Handicraft training for local women